AnzhelaSukhanova/Minimal_GDB/README.md

 `conda install -c conda-forge pygraphblas ; pip3 install pyformlang`
 Or you can install the pygraphblas by following the instuctions from https://github.com/michelp/pygraphblas.

-### Assignment 1
+### Tests
-There are two simple tests for the functionality of the pygraphblas and pyformlang libraries.
+There are some simple tests to review:
+1) the functionality of the pygraphblas and pyformlang libraries;
+2) the implementation of graph intersection using tensor product.
 They can be run with the command:
-`pytest tests/main.py`.
+`pytest src/tests.py`.
+To see the output of the graph intersection function (in the form of a pair "label — number of edges marked by it") use:
+`python src/main.py tests/graph<number>.txt tests/auto<number>.txt`.